A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

-At the end of each layer of AliNet, the information from one-hop and two-hop neighbors is combined with a gating mechanism, i.e., the embedding of entity $e_i$ at the $l$-th layer is computed as follows:

-where $g(\cdot)$ is the gate, $g(\boldsymbol{e}_{i, 2}^{(l)})=\sigma \big(\boldsymbol{M e}_{i, 2}^{(l)}+\boldsymbol{b}\big)$, and $\boldsymbol{M}$ and $\boldsymbol{b}$ are the weight matrix and the bias. \textbf{\underline{MRAEA}}~\citep{MRAEA2020} considers meta relation semantics including relation predicates, relation direction, and inverse relation predicates, in addition to structural information learned from merely the structure of relation triples.
+At the end of each layer of AliNet, the information from one-hop and two-hop neighbors is combined with a gating mechanism, i.e., the embedding of entity $e_i$ at the $l$-th layer is computed as follows: where $g(\cdot)$ is the gate, $g(\boldsymbol{e}_{i, 2}^{(l)})=\sigma \big(\boldsymbol{M e}_{i, 2}^{(l)}+\boldsymbol{b}\big)$, and $\boldsymbol{M}$ and $\boldsymbol{b}$ are the weight matrix and the bias. \textbf{\underline{MRAEA}}~\citep{MRAEA2020} considers meta relation semantics including relation predicates, relation direction, and inverse relation predicates, in addition to structural information learned from the structure of relation triples.
 The meta relation semantics are integrated into structural embedding via \emph{meta-relation-aware embedding} and \emph{relation-aware GAT}.

-To compute the meta-relation-aware embeddings (concatenation of entity and relation predicate embeddings), we first extend the set of relation triples by creating a ``inverse triple'' for each triple.
-Specifically, an inverse triple contains the same head and tail entities as the original one but replaces the original relation predicate with an ``inverse relation predicate".
+To compute the meta-relation-aware embeddings (concatenation of entity and relation predicate embeddings), we first extend the set of relation triples by creating an ``inverse triple'' for each triple by replacing the original relation predicate with an ``inverse relation predicate" while keeping the same head and tail entities unchanged.
 Second, the entity and relation embedding components of the meta-relation-aware embeddings of the target entity are computed by averaging those of the neighbor entities, respectively.